kotekan/kotekan/docs/sphinx/dev_style_guide.rst

 .. code-block:: c++

   /**
-   * @file fftwEngine.hpp
+   * @file
    * @brief An FFTW-based F-engine process.
    *  - fftwEngine : public KotekanProcess
    */

 Classes
 ^^^^^^^^^^
-All classes should include a comment block immediately preceeding their declaration, similar to the following.
+All classes should include a comment block immediately preceeding their declaration.

 .. code-block:: c++